 - First, get bowl and a strainer that will fit over the bowl but, will not touch the bottom.

 - Next, place the cheese cloth (in a two-layer fold) over the strainer.

 - Then, put the ricotta cheese on the cheese cloth and spread it to the sides using a large spoon.
 This will allow the moisture in the ricotta to drain better because it's not as thick of a layer.
 NOTE: You may need to use two bowls and strainers.
-You may use a sifter with the cheese cloth or a colander with the cheese cloth.
+You may use a cheesecloth with a sifter or a colander.

 - Then, cover it with plastic wrap and place it in your refrigerator for 24 hours.